velmurugan-balasubramanian/framework-doc/src/react/README.md

 The FDK comes built-in with Webpack 5 and a Webpack configuration file to mount during the compilation and the build phases, whenever the FDK detects the project is developed with React, the project is compiled using the Webpack with default Webpack configuration.

-Though the FDK has a default Webpack configuration for React apps, It is possible to provide your custom configurations, the guidelines to define [custom Webpack configurations](/react/#custom-webpack-config) are addressed in the latter part of this documentation.
+Though the FDK has a default Webpack configuration for React apps, It is possible to provide custom configurations, the guidelines to define [custom Webpack configurations](/react/#custom-webpack-config) are addressed in the latter part of this documentation.

 ### Create your first React app

 To create a new React project,